matchawine/python-enforce-typing/README.rst

 Other than downloading from PyPi with `pip`, you may also clone the repository and run the usual setuptools process::

-  $> git clone https://github.com/matchawine/python-static-typing.git && cd python-static-typing
+  $> git clone https://github.com/matchawine/python-enforce-typing.git && cd python-enforce-typing
   $> python setup.py {build,install}